wise-crab/healthcare_Frontend/README.md

     react-router-dom (define some routes needed)
     redux (to states management)
-    react-redux (to get the provider, who's provide the whole app)
+    react-redux (to get the provider, who's provide the whole app) redux-thunk (allow the actions storage funcs, in this case we need asyncronous funcs)

 ### Dev Dependencies:
     babel-eslint (ECMAScript-6 transpilator to JS easy to browser)